Hot Weather Trout Fishing Tips: What Guides Do

 Head Of The Pool: I have found that the trout will often hold and feed very high up at the head of the pool in or under the fast water and rapids.
 This area provides the most oxygen and it is also a spot the largest fish will feed since it is where the most food is.
 Big trout will feed at the top of the pool to get in front of all those hungry little trout.

-Sight Fishing and Stealth: Because of the low clear water I can often sight fish for large trout feeding.
+Sight Fishing and Stealth: Because of the low clear water, I can often sight fish for large trout feeding.
 A high vantage point on a tall bank is a great way to local feeding fish.
-I will also sometimes just sit and scan the water for 5 or 10 minutes looking for flashes from the sides and belly of feeding fish.
+I will also sometimes just sit and scan the water for 5 or 10 minutes, looking for flashes from the sides and belly of feeding fish.

 Big Baits and Big Flies: I will often use lures or large streamer flies to locate and sometimes catch large trout.
-Often trout will move on a lure or a streamer but not hit it.
+Often, trout will move on a lure or a streamer but not hit it.
 I watch the lure and streamer fly the entire time to local these semi-active fish.
 Once located, I will fish smaller flies and baits to try and entice them to bite.

 Your Hot Weather Trout Fishing Gear

 Your hot-weather trout fishing gear should be lightweight and sparse.
-I wear green and tan sun shirts to protect my skin from the sun and to blend into the background.
+I wear green and tan sunshirts to protect my skin from the sun and to blend into the background.

 I use a pack instead of a vest since I find wearing some fishing vests to be too warm on hot days.

-Unless I need to protect my legs from tics or other bugs, poisonous plants, or sharp branches, I will wet-wade with a good set of wet-wading shoes or boots and I will leave the colder water waders at home.
+Unless I need to protect my legs from tics or other bugs, poisonous plants, or sharp branches, I will wet-wade with a good set of wet-wading shoes or boots, and I will leave the colder water waders at home.
 The caveat to this is if I know the water is very cold and under 60 degrees, in which case I will wear my wader for warmth.

-Hot Weather Trout Fishing Baits and Tactics
+Baits and Tactics

 For traditional wet and dry fly techniques, stick to natural-looking flies such as Wooly Buggers, Prince Nymphs, Frenchies, and an SOS fly.
 I also recommend that you try euro nymphing since I find it’s more effective in lower clear water.
-Big indicators or bobbers in low clear water can spook fish.
+Big indicators or bobbers in low, clear water can spook fish.

 When bait fishing, I tend to use smaller bobbers, smaller weights, and light leaders.

-If and when possible, especially in shallow water, I won’t use a bobber at all and instead use the advanced bottom bouncing methods I discuss on my page Bottom Bouncing.
+If and when possible, especially in shallow water, I won’t use a bobber at all and instead use the advanced bottom bouncing methods I discuss on my page, Bottom Bouncing.
 I also use smaller insects and worms than I would in the spring.

-Catch And Release Hot Weather Trout Fishing
+Catch And Releasing Trout In Hot Weather

-Make sure to hold the fish upright in the water until you see it’s fully recovered and allow it plenty of time to rest before releasing it.
+Make sure to hold the fish upright in the water until you see it’s fully recovered, and allow it plenty of time to rest before releasing it.

-Be sure to check out my page Trout Fishing In Rivers to learn about the methods, baits, and tips that I and other guides use to fish for trout throughout the year.
+Be sure to check out my page, Trout Fishing In Rivers to learn about the methods, baits, and tips that I and other guides use to fish for trout throughout the year.

 See Trout Fishing In July and Trout Fishing In August.